WhatAreThose/Scratch-Project---FunnyPants/README.md

-# Scratch-Project---FunnyPants
+Scratch Project - FunnyPants A Funny Scratch Project

-A Scratch Project Really Funny I hope U Love This `OW!`
+>[ScreenShot Of The Code]

-# LOL
+[ScreenShot Of The Code]: https://i.stack.imgur.com/4dtl4.png